ehzawad/gregmat/readme.md

 6. **consensus** - a general agreement

-7. **distant** - pull or twist out of shape/give an misleading or false account of or impression of
+7. **distort** - pull or twist out of shape/give an misleading or false account of or impression of

 8. **divergent** - tending to be different or develop in different directions